 An illustration of the ToughBoy general communication setup

 Did you know that the ToughBoy data collection buoy interfaces to many sensors, such as wave, current, weather, tide and any manner of oceanographic sensors?
 The sensors can be equipped on the buoy, in subsea pods or in a frame bottom-mounted to the seabed.
 Plus, the EIVA team is happy to customise it to your needs, meaning you can get a marine data monitoring buoy that perfectly matches the setup you’re looking for.
+Learn more in the second article in this series.

 Don’t forget to follow our social media and/or newsletter to stay tuned for our next article on the ToughBoy – diving into the possibilities for sensor integration.